-• all bank accounts are reconciled to the Academy's cash book;

-- reconciliations are prepared by the Finance Officer; - reconciliations are subject to a monthly review carried out by the Business Manager or the Headteacher - adjustments arising are dealt with promptly.
+- all bank accounts are reconciled to the Academy's cash book; - reconciliations are prepared by the Finance Officer; - reconciliations are subject to a monthly review carried out by the Business Manager or the Headteacher I adjustments arising are dealt with promptly.

-Academy Credit Cards
+Academy Business Charge Cards

-8.6 The Academy has I credit card and the card holder are :-
+8.6 The Academy has 2 Business Charge cards and the card holders are :-

-Malcolm Shaw Headteacher Card Limit £2000
+Malcolm Shaw Headteacher Card Limit £4000 Paul Gregory-Hunt Deputy Headteacher Card Limit £4000

 8.7 These cards are only to be used when cheque or Bacs payments are not possible.
+The card will never be used for cash withdrawals or for personal use and are stored securely and will only be used by the named person on the card.

-8.8 Receipts must be retained and matched to monthly statements.
+8.8 (i) Receipts must be retained and matched to monthly statements for reconciliation each month.